GabrielWendell/CML_Flood_Prediction/README.md

 sudo yum install git
 ```

-Once done, from a new terminal create a directory dedicated for this tool with the name `Cepheids_Projects`, and from it, clone this github files and intall the necessary components:
+Once done, from a new terminal create a directory dedicated for this tool with the name `QML_Flood_Prediction`, and from it, clone this github files and intall the necessary components:
 ```
 git clone https://github.com/GabrielWendell/QML_Flood_Prediction/tree/main
 cd Cepheids_Projects